 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 Gender and Sexuality in Latin America

 An exploration of gender and sexualities in Latin America from the pre-conquest period to the end of the twentieth century.
 (Field d or e).